 PG Certificate Medical Education course structure information

-- 2020 study dates
+- 2023 study dates

-All dates are subject to change
+All dates are subject to change.

-(MDE6001) Module 1 - Effective Learning & Teaching
+(MDE61001) Module 1 - Effective Learning & Teaching

 (MDE61003) Module 2 - Work Based Learning & Teaching

-(MDE6002) Module 3 - Programme Design
+(MDE61002) Module 3 - Curriculum Design & Development

 Module 1 (MDE61001) - Effective Learning & Teaching

 This module is designed to engage participants in the ways that learning happens and is currently understood.
 It links these understandings to the way knowledge is created and verified through processes of evaluation and assessment.
 It also requires participants to adopt a scholarly/theoretically informed approach to planning and delivering teaching and learning activities rather than being driven by situational factors.
-It will draw on particular models such as constructive alignment and learning taxonomies to ensure that there are sound principles to accompany selected theoretical frameworks.
+It will draw on particular models such as constructive alignment and learning taxonomies to ensure that there are sound principles to accompany selected theoretical frameworks

 |MA1||Develop a scholarly approach to planning and delivering teaching and learning activities|